januff/stepzen-spotify-knowledge/remix.md

 **Trick 2: Use the basic Fetch API for GraphQL**

-Towards the end of Jason Lengstorf’s highly recommended [framework demo with Remix co-creator Ryan Florence](https://www.youtube.com/watch?v=pDdmF9ZhhAA), he reminds us of the simple pattern for querying GraphQL endpoints using fetch, which he’d written up earlier as a [no-nonsense how-to](https://www.netlify.com/blog/2020/12/21/send-graphql-queries-with-the-fetch-api-without-using-apollo-urql-or-other-graphql-clients/).
-Adapted to my spotify_Search query, my server-side GraphQL loader looks like so:
+Towards the end of Jason Lengstorf’s highly recommended [framework walkthrough with Remix co-creator Ryan Florence](https://www.youtube.com/watch?v=pDdmF9ZhhAA), he reminds us of the simple pattern for querying GraphQL endpoints using the Fetch API, which he’d detailed earlier as a [no-nonsense how-to](https://www.netlify.com/blog/2020/12/21/send-graphql-queries-with-the-fetch-api-without-using-apollo-urql-or-other-graphql-clients/).
+Adapted to my <code>spotify_Search_With_Token</code> query, my server-side GraphQL loader looks like so:

 ```js